 Reduce Laundry Losses

 Southern Management Group manages vacation rental property in the Florida Panhandle.
 As a vacation destination, there is a lot of property to manage.
 One of those aspects is housekeeping, and more specifically, the laundering of linens.
-Recent stats show that the company had about $1 million a year in lost linen which includes the obvious, like sheets and towels, as well as items like comforters, bathmats and kitchen towels.
+The company was losing money each year to lost linen which includes the obvious, like sheets and towels, as well as items like comforters, bathmats and kitchen towels.

 To combat this problem, we designed a custom solution that prints a ticket for each bag of linens going to or from a Southern Management Group laundry facility, providing them with an inventory control and management system.
 Some properties have 10+ bags for each turnover.
 Those tickets are easily scanned by their laundry facility staff using a handheld scanner.
 This system allows them to keep track of what linens have gone out, and more importantly, understand which ones haven’t been returned so they can track them down if needed.